ShenLab/viralTCR/README.md

 # viralTCR
-A machine learning method to predict TCR-peptide binding and the method's application in COVID-19 patients
+A machine learning method to predict TCR-peptide binding and the method's application in COVID-19

 ## Abstract
 ### Background